diem/dip/dips/dip-10.md

 # End-to-End Experience
-Below is an example of using Diem ID domain for transferring money from one user to another.
+Below is an example of using Pay Address domain for transferring money from one user to another.

 ## Prerequisite:
 * VASPs get approval from association (via some offline process) on domain name